Frequentist properties of Bayesian inequality tests

-The posterior probability of $H_0$ is computed by a nonparametric Bayesian method with improper Dirichlet process prior, i.e.,\ the Bayesian bootstrap of \citet{Rubin1981} based on \citet{Ferguson1973} and more recently advocated in economics by \citet{ChamberlainImbens2003}.
+\Cref{tab:sim-translog} reports values from two methods.
+For the method denoted ``Bayesian bootstrap'' in the table header, the posterior probability of $H_0$ is computed by a nonparametric Bayesian method with improper Dirichlet process prior, i.e., the Bayesian bootstrap of \citet{Rubin1981} based on \citet{Ferguson1973} and more recently advocated in economics by \citet{ChamberlainImbens2003}.
+For the method denoted ``Normal,'' the parameter vector is sampled from a normal distribution with mean equal to the ordinary least squares (OLS) estimate and covariance matrix equal to the corresponding (homoskedastic) asymptotic covariance matrix estimate; this is the posterior from a homoskedastic normal linear regression model with improper prior (or asymptotically).
 To accommodate numerical imprecision, we deem an inequality satisfied if it is within $10^{-7}$.
 The simulated type I error rate is the proportion of simulated samples for which the posterior probability of $H_0$ was below $\alpha$.

-\Cref{tab:sim-translog} shows the type I error rate of the Bayesian bootstrap test of \cref{eqn:H0-translog-local} given our DGP.
+\Cref{tab:sim-translog} shows the type I error rate of the Bayesian tests of \cref{eqn:H0-translog-local} given our DGP.
 The values of $\alpha$ and $\sigma_\epsilon$ are varied as shown in the table.
+The two Bayesian tests are very similar, always within a few percentage points of each other.
 As a sanity check, when $\sigma_\epsilon=0$, the RP is zero since the constraints are satisfied by construction.
-As $\sigma_\epsilon$ increases, as suggested by \cref{thm:multi}, the RP increases well above $\alpha$, even over $50\%$. \footnote{The results with $\delta=0.01$ and $\sigma_\epsilon\in[0,1]$ are similar to \cref{tab:sim-translog}; with $\delta=0$, RP jumps to over $80\%$ even with $\sigma_\epsilon=0.001$.} Although the Bayesian test's size distortion with the null of local NSD is clearly bad from a frequentist perspective, it reflects the Bayesian method's need for great evidence to conclude in favor of local NSD, which may be reasonable since the translog form does not come from economic theory and since only a small part of the parameter space satisfies local NSD.
-Either way, it is helpful to understand the divergent behavior of Bayesian and frequentist inference in this situation.
+As $\sigma_\epsilon$ increases, the RP increases well above $\alpha$, even over $50\%$. \footnote{The results with $\delta=0.01$ are similar; with $\delta=0$, RP jumps to over $80\%$ even with $\sigma_\epsilon=0.001$.} This is consistent with \cref{thm:sub}.